Miss Philippines Earth 2007

-Miss Philippines Earth 2007 was the 7th edition of the Miss Philippines Earth pageant.
-It was held on April 29, 2007, at the University of the Philippines Theater in Quezon City, Philippines.
+Miss Philippines Earth 2007 was the 7th Miss Philippines Earth pageant, held at the University of the Philippines Theater in Quezon City, Philippines, on April 29, 2007.

-The event was broadcast by ABS-CBN Network in the Philippines and The Filipino Channel internationally.
-Catherine Untalan, Miss Philippines Earth 2006 and 2nd Runner-up Miss Earth 2006 crowned her successor Jeanne Angeles Harn as Miss Philippines Earth 2007 at the conclusion of the event.
-Harn won against 22 other candidates and became the representative of Philippines in the international Miss Earth 2007 beauty pageant.
+Catherine Untalan crowned Jeanne Angeles Harn as her successor at the end of the event.

 The pageant

 The twenty-three candidates that competed for the Miss Philippines 2007 title were formally presented at the poolside of Hotel Intercontinental in Makati on April 21, 2007.
 The ladies introduced themselves and spoke about their environmental platforms to the media.
 The regions of the Philippines and some Filipino communities abroad were represented by candidates who won in separate searches.